 The goal of CRP is to maintain and improve the quality of water within each river basin in Texas through an ongoing partnership involving TCEQ, local entities, and citizens.
 The program aims to identify and evaluate water quality issues by looking at the entire watershed.

-The Upper Guadalupe River Authority (UGRA) carries out the CRP water quality management efforts in Kerr County under contract to TCEQ.
+efforts in the upper Guadalupe River basin under contract to TCEQ.
 These efforts include water quality monitoring, assessment, and public outreach activities.